HenrikBengtsson/jottr.org-blogdown/content/post/2021-04-05-future-kubernetes.md

 ## How does it work?

-I've provided many of the details of how it works in my '[future-kubernetes]' repository.
+I've provided many of the details of how it works in my [future-kubernetes] repository.

 The key pieces are: